mekanika/query/README.md

 # query

-A query-object builder
+  An isomorphic fluent interface query-object builder.

 ## Installation

       npm install --production

 ## Tests

   Ensure you have installed the development dependencies:

       npm install

   To run the tests:

       grunt test

   Or to set tests to run on changes:

       grunt watch:test

 ## License

   MIT